FRSOURCE/frs-replace/README.md

 ## :mag_right: Examples

-> Note: while most of examples is using synchronous API method, in all cases `.async` is applicable as well.
+> Note: While most of examples are using synchronous API method in all cases `.async` is applicable as well.

 ### 1. Replace all `a` occurences with `b` from given `foo.js` and returns result / writes result to console